 Remember: A “made in the USA” label—like those that appear on some Forever 21 products—does carry some assurance that your clothing may have been manufactured in accordance with US labor laws.
 However, underground sweatshops do operate in the US, paying workers below the minimum wage, committing wage theft, and putting workers in sub-standard conditions.

 This bag has the same fun style of embroidery as the Forever 21 bag but is from a fair trade business.
-It was made by Hmong artisans in Thailand and Nepal who are paid a living wage and work in healthy conditions.
+It was made by Guatemalan artisans who are paid a living wage and work in healthy conditions.
 In addition, fair trade companies encourage workers to collectively bargain, and they pay artisans a premium to improve their communities.
 Lucia’s World Emporium is a member of the Fair Trade Federation, a trade organization that rigorously screens member businesses for a “360-degree commitment to fair trade.”

 Green Tip: If your clothing and accessories come from outside the US, look for a fair trade or GOTS label.
 Both of these third-party, independent certifications require that workers who grow raw materials or who make clothing earn a living wage and labor under healthy conditions.
 In the fair trade system, workers also earn a premium for community development.
 For American-made clothing, buy from companies that are deeply committed to social and environmentally responsibility.